MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 When your bot is first added to the group or team, an introduction message must be sent.
 The message must provide a brief description of the bot's features and how to use them.
 You must subscribe to the `conversationUpdate` event with the `teamMemberAdded` eventType.
 The event is sent when any new team member is added.
 Check if the new member added is the bot.
 For more information, see [sending a welcome message to a new team member](~/bots/how-to/conversations/send-proactive-messages.md).

-You might also want to send a personal message to each member of the team when the bot is added.
-To do this, [fetch the team roster](../../../resources/bot-v3/bots-context.md#fetch-the-team-roster) and send each user a [direct message](../../../resources/bot-v3/bot-conversations/bots-conv-proactive.md).
+You can send a personal message to each member of the team when the bot is added.
+To do this, you can [fetch the team roster](../../../resources/bot-v3/bots-context.md#fetch-the-team-roster) and send each user a [direct message](../../../resources/bot-v3/bot-conversations/bots-conv-proactive.md).

+> [!NOTE]
+> Ensure the message sent by the bot is relevant and ads value to the initial message and doesn't spam the user.

+You must do so with care to prevent your bot from appearing spammy and adding no real value with the initial message

 Don't send a message in the following cases: